algibson1/m0_be_conditionals/self_eval.md

 After that ended up confusing and complicated, I realized there was probably a simpler way, so instead I googled how to write a program to check if an integer is even or odd.
 And I got a much simpler result.

 What I learned from that is I need to research the exact solution I need, not the solution I THINK I need.

+That makes me feel satisfied that I am learning better how to find simple solutions and not make them too complicated.